ietf-teep/architecture/draft-ietf-teep-architecture.md

 look at the Trusted Component manifest, determine there is a dependency with a TAM URI of the Trusted Component Signer's TAM.
 The Agent would then install the dependency, and then continue with the Trusted Component installation steps, including decrypting the TA binary with the relevant key.

+## REE Privacy

+The TEEP architecture is applicable to cases where devices have a TEE that protects data and code from the REE administrator.
+In such cases, the TAM administrator, not the REE administrator, controls the TEE in the devices.
+As some examples:

+* a cloud hoster may be the REE administrator where a customer administrator controls the TEE hosted in the cloud.
+* a device manufacturer might control the TEE in a device purchased by a customer

+The privacy risk is that data in the REE might be susceptible to disclosure to the TEE administrator.
+This risk is not introduced by the TEEP architecture, but is inherent in most uses of TEEs.
+This risk can be mitigated by making sure the REE administrator is aware of and explicitly chooses to have a TEE that is managed by another party.
+In the cloud hoster example, this choice is made by explicitly offering a service to customers to provide TEEs for them to administer.
+In the device manufacturer example, this choice is made by the customer choosing to buy a device made by a given manufacturer.

 #  IANA Considerations